hashicorp/terraform-provider-aws/website/docs/r/appflow_flow.html.markdown

 ### Trigger Config

-* `trigger_type` - (Required) Specifies the type of flow trigger.
+* `trigger_type` - (Required) Type of flow trigger.
 Valid values are `Scheduled`, `Event`, and `OnDemand`.
-* `trigger_properties` - (Optional) Specifies the configuration details of a schedule-triggered flow as defined by the user.
+* `trigger_properties` - (Optional) Configuration details of a schedule-triggered flow as defined by the user.
 Currently, these settings only apply to the `Scheduled` trigger type.
 See [Scheduled Trigger Properties](#scheduled-trigger-properties) for details.

 #### Scheduled Trigger Properties

 The `trigger_properties` block only supports one attribute: `scheduled`, a block which in turn supports the following:

 * `schedule_expression` - (Required) The scheduling expression that determines the rate at which the schedule will run, for example `rate(5minutes)`.
-* `data_pull_mode` - (Optional) Specifies whether a scheduled flow has an incremental data transfer or a complete data transfer for each flow run.
+* `data_pull_mode` - (Optional) Whether a scheduled flow has an incremental data transfer or a complete data transfer for each flow run.
 Valid values are `Incremental` and `Complete`.
-* `first_execution_from` - (Optional) Specifies the date range for the records to import from the connector in the first flow run.
+* `first_execution_from` - (Optional) Date range for the records to import from the connector in the first flow run.
 Must be a valid RFC3339 timestamp.
-* `schedule_end_time` - (Optional) Specifies the scheduled end time for a schedule-triggered flow.
+* `schedule_end_time` - (Optional) Scheduled end time for a schedule-triggered flow.
 Must be a valid RFC3339 timestamp.
-* `schedule_offset` - (Optional) Specifies the optional offset that is added to the time interval for a schedule-triggered flow.
+* `schedule_offset` - (Optional) Optional offset that is added to the time interval for a schedule-triggered flow.
 Maximum value of 36000.
-* `schedule_start_time` - (Optional) Specifies the scheduled start time for a schedule-triggered flow.
+* `schedule_start_time` - (Optional) Scheduled start time for a schedule-triggered flow.
 Must be a valid RFC3339 timestamp.
-* `timezone` - (Optional) Specifies the time zone used when referring to the date and time of a scheduled-triggered flow, such as `America/New_York`.
+* `timezone` - (Optional) Time zone used when referring to the date and time of a scheduled-triggered flow, such as `America/New_York`.

 ```terraform
 resource "aws_appflow_flow" "example" {